This article explains how to convert a multiple-column table...

 2. Click on the page to insert the object on the page.

-3. While the cursor is blinking (active) in the R Code editor, click on a part of a table that you'd like to extract.
+3. Click into the Code panel, and while the cursor is blinking (active), click on a part of a table that you'd like to extract.

 See Bespoke Analyses for examples and a demo of the feature.

-4. OPTIONAL: Add a percentage sign or adjust the number of decimal places via Appearance > Appearance.
+4. OPTIONAL: Add a percentage sign or adjust the number of decimal places via Properties > Appearance > Appearance.

 Method 2 - By name